Featured Article

 Demystifying DSP Audio Processing

-Digital signal processing, often called DSP, is digital audio signal manipulation, analysis, and transformation.
-It involves processing sound waves, converting analog audio into digital format, and applying mathematical operations to enhance audio quality.
-DSP algorithms are the heart and soul of audio processing, allowing us to improve signal quality, reduce noise, equalize audio, and create sound effects.
+Digital signal processing, often called DSP, is what is DSP audio—the manipulation, analysis, and transformation of digital audio signals.
+It involves processing sound waves, converting analog audio into a digital format, and applying mathematical functions such as "add", "subtract", "multiply", and "divide" to enhance audio quality.
+DSP algorithms, performed by a digital signal processor, are the heart and soul of audio processing, allowing us to improve signal quality, reduce noise, equalize audio, and create sound effects.

 What level of DSP is used in most audio applications?